AkaneTendo25/musubi-tuner/docs/ltx_2.md

 - `--ltx_version 2.3` -> `--ltx_version 2.0`

 ### Advanced: LyCORIS/LoKR Training

+> [!WARNING]
+> LyCORIS training for LTX-2 has been reported as unstable by some users.
+This is currently being investigated.
+Use with caution and please report issues.

 musubi-tuner supports advanced LoRA algorithms (LoKR, LoHA, LoCoN, etc.) via:
 - `--network_args` for inline `key=value` settings